facebookresearch/ParlAI/README.md

 git clone https://github.com/facebookresearch/ParlAI.git ~/ParlAI cd ~/ParlAI; python setup.py develop
 ```

+> **Note**
+> Sometimes the install from source maynot work due to dependencies (specially in PyTorch related packaged).
+> In that case try building a fresh conda environment and running the similar to the following:
+> `conda install pytorch==2.0.0 torchvision torchaudio torchtext pytorch-cuda=11.8 -c pytorch -c nvidia`.
+> Check torch setup documentation for your CUDA and OS versions.

 All needed data will be downloaded to `~/ParlAI/data`.
 If you need to clear out
 the space used by these files, you can safely delete these directories and any